In this ultimate guide, you'll learn everything there is to know about how to add speaker notes in PowerPoint.

 Although you can add as much information as you want, if you are using them as prompts, it's recommend that you keep them short.

-That’s because just as everyone hates it if you stand up on stage and read your slides to them, the same is true if you read your speaker notes to them (word for word).
+You've heard how most people hate it if you stand up on stage and read your slides to them?
+Well the same is true if you stand on stage and read your speaker notes to them.

 In addition, hiding behind your computer like this creates an awkward relationship between you and your audience.
 Your audience will feel as if you are not actually addressing them.

 So if you are using your notes as speaking guides for your presentation, then use them sparingly.